RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 For each routine in order of appearence:

-_Add name (with duplicate check) to list for this file.
+_Add name (with duplicate check) to list for this file._

-Extra step needed in the invocation search order.
-Although this is nominally EXTERNAL we presumably wont use the external call mechanism.
-(Except perhaps when the routine was made available by a REQUIRES; in that case the PARSE SOURCE answer has to change.)
+_Extra step needed in the invocation search order.
+Although this is nominally `EXTERNAL` we presumably wont use the external call mechanism.
+(Except perhaps when the routine was made available by a `REQUIRES`; in that case the `PARSE SOURCE` answer has to change.)_

-I have the builtins-defined-by-directives elsewhere; it would make sense if they wound up about here._
+_I have the builtins-defined-by-directives elsewhere; it would make sense if they wound up about here._